 Federal law regulates how medical information about you may be used and disclosed, and how you can get access to this information.
 Please review the Notice of Privacy Practice for Protected Health Information and Community Heath Team Policies Regarding the Exchange of Protected Health Information for further information.

 We do participate in an Accountable Care Organization (ACO), OneCare Vermont.
 If you are a Medicare beneficiary, please review theses documents: OneCare Vermont Beneficiary Information, Avery Wood MD LLC ACO participation poster and the Medicare Beneficiary Information Notice.

 It is your responsibility to understand your insurance coverage.
 Please contact your insurance company for questions about your coverage and how fees are paid.
 Please be sure that your doctor is listed as your primary care physician with your insurer and please bring your insurance card with you to each visit.

-I accept the following insurances: most United Health Care, MVP, Cigna, Aetna and CDPHP policies.
+We accept the following insurances: most United Health Care, MVP, Cigna, Aetna and CDPHP.
 Also Vermont Medicaid, Medicare, Martin's Point, Allegiance, AARP, Great West, Harvard, Humana and Maritain.
 As well as the following BlueCross and BlueShield plans: BCBSVT, BlueCard (PPO), CBA Blue, New England Health Plan and New England Health Plan HMO and The Vermont Health Plan (TVHP).
-We can not accept Empire Blue, Fidelis and New York Medicaid.
+We can not accept Empire Blue, Fidelis and New York Medicaid other than CDPHP.